 This is where pull-offs come into play.

-To execute a pull-off properly, leave one finger on the note you want to end up on (which is C in this example) and place your next finger on the note D on the same string.
+To execute a pull-off properly, leave one finger on the note you want to end up on (C in this example) and place your next finger on the note D on the same string.

 When you pluck the string with your pick, quickly release the note D so that C is uncovered and can ring out.